UniversalDependencies/docs/_tpn/index.md

 * In general, words are delimited by whitespace characters.
 Description of exceptions follows.
 * According to typographical rules, many punctuation marks are attached to a neighboring word.
 We always tokenize them as separate tokens (words);
 * There are no adjectives in Tupinambá.
-Modification is made by composition, so when a lexical root is modified by another a new word appears as in *kuɲãporaŋ* (*kuɲã* 'woman' + *poraŋ* 'beauty').
+Modification is made by composition, juxtaposing lexical roots, so when a lexical root is modified by another a new word appears as in *kuɲãporaŋ(a)* (*kuɲã* 'woman' + *poraŋ-(a)* 'beauty').
 Such words are treated as [multiword tokens](https://universaldependencies.org/format.html#morphological-annotation).

 Mapping UPOS to XPOS for Tupinambá:
  UPOS | XPOS |